zothsu/spaceman/README.md

 ## Description

-A modern reminagining of the classic game hangman!
-Save the Astronaught from the transportation beam!
+A modern reimagining of the classic game hangman!
+Save the Astronaut from the transportation beam!
 If you get stuck, click on the hint option for a quick hint of the secret word.

 ### Screenshot(s)